LuxRender/Lux/Readme.md

 ###OS X
 - Drag the LuxRender folder into the Application folder, as instructed in the DMG file.
-- If you want to use the command-line tools, included with LuxRender, execute the script `create_systemwide_links` in the LuxRender/interactive_script folder.
-That will give you access to all the tools, like luxconsole, from the Terminal
+- If you want to use the command-line tools, included with LuxRender, execute the script `create_systemwide_symlinks` in the LuxRender/interactive_script folder.
+That will give you access to all the tools, like luxconsole, from everywhere in the Terminal
-- There are some pre-configured scripts that can be used to start useful services, like the node renderer, by simply double-clicking on them from Finder.
+- There are some pre-configured scripts that can be used to start useful services ( guided ), like the node renderer, by simply double-clicking on them from Finder.

 ####Blender plugin.
 LuxRender includes support for Blender, the Open Source 3D modelling program.
 The following instructions describe how to install the LuxRender plugin for Blender.

 To use the Blender plugin you will need Blender v.
-2.71 or higher, and  OS X 10.6 or higher, since LuxBlende is a 64-bit plugin.
+2.71 or higher, and  OS X 10.6 or higher, since LuxBlend is a 64-bit plugin.

 - Start Blender and from the menu select **File | User Preferences**
 - Click on the **Add-ons** tab